Recognizing hyperelliptic graphs in polynomial time: Abstract

 \section{Abstract}

+Based on analogies between algebraic curves and graphs, Baker and Norine introduced \emph{divisorial gonality}, a graph parameter for multigraphs related to treewidth, multigraph algorithms and number theory.
+Various equivalent definitions of the gonality of an algebraic curve translate to \emph{different} notions of gonality for graphs, called \emph{stable gonality} and \emph{stable divisorial gonality}.

-Recently, a new set of multigraph parameters was defined, called ``gonalities''.
-Gonality bears some similarity to treewidth, and is a relevant graph parameter for problems in number theory and multigraph algorithms.
-Multigraphs of gonality $1$ are trees.
-We consider so-called ``hyperelliptic graphs'' (multigraphs of gonality $2$) and provide a safe and complete sets of reduction rules for such multigraphs, showing that for three of the flavors of gonality, we can recognize hyperelliptic graphs in $O(n \log n+m)$ time, where $n$ is the number of vertices and $m$ the number of edges of the multigraph.
+We consider so-called {\em hyperelliptic graphs} (multigraphs of gonality $2$, in any meaning of graph gonality) and provide a safe and complete set of reduction rules for such multigraphs.
+This results in an algorithm to recognize hyperelliptic graphs in time $O(m+n \log n)$, where $n$ is the number of vertices and $m$ the number of edges of the multigraph.
+A corollary is that we can decide with the same runtime whether a two-edge-connected graph $G$ admits an involution $\sigma$ such that the quotient $G/\langle \sigma \rangle$ is a tree.